Tusha Hiti: History

+In 2019, a survey by the Kathmandu Valley Water Supply Management Board (KVWSMB) found a total of 573 hitis on record in the ten municipalities of the Kathmandu Valley.
+Of the 80 hitis on record in Lalitpur 72 could still be found.

-Malla Dynasty, the ruling dynasty of Kathmandu Valley, built various hitis for themselves that resembled their palaces enhanced with many decorations.
+The Malla Dynasty, the ruling dynasty of Kathmandu Valley, built various hitis for themselves that resembled their palaces enhanced with many decorations.
+Siddhinarasimha Malla, who was mostly devoted to Hinduism, is credited with building Tusha Hiti.

 Scholars are not certain about when the Tusha Hiti was built; some cite the years 1627, 1626, and 1647 AD.
-Siddhinarasimha Malla, who was mostly devoted to Hinduism, is credited with building the bath.

-The bath was mostly used by the kings for personal bathing.
-It might have had other purposes; one historian stated that it is impossible to use a bath without splashing the images of gods with the polluted water from the human body.
-Malla was an ascetic king who could not have used the bath to offend the gods with an "impure act".
+Whether Tusha Hiti was actually used as a regular bath is also a point of contention among historians.
+It might have had other purposes; one historian stated that it is impossible to use the bath without splashing the images of gods with the polluted water from the human body.
+Siddhinarasimha Malla was an ascetic king who could not have used the bath to offend the gods with an "impure act".
 Other historians say that it was not made to be used as a bath but for "aqua-oblations" to gods.
+To take a normal bath, the royal family had a second bath at their disposal: Bhandarkhal Hiti is also on the palace grounds.

 According to the legend, the king used to wake up early in the morning and take a shower in the Tusha Hiti, then meditated for hours on the stone slab near the bath.
 After the shower, his attendants would provide him with towels and wraps, while the queen and others watched from the carved wooden windows.
 Apparently, then the king would lie on a stone bed and be massaged with oils.

 After the 1934 Nepal–India earthquake, the Tusha Hiti was abandoned.
 It was restored in 1960.

+It was reported in 2000 that bath was being guarded by the police.

+In the summer of 2010 another restoration took place, by a team from the University of Applied Arts Vienna.

+A 2015 report conducted by the Kathmandu Valley Preservation Trust noted that the bath was providing clean water in 2009, but after the April 2015 Nepal earthquake, the water became polluted.

+Today there is no more water flowing from the spout.